 The end result is generally that what once was not working (or broken) is now back and better than before it the problems arose.
 Typical gains are anywhere from a ten percent to a ten thousand percent improvement.
 The change is usually permanent.

 Cases where someone tries to make something better than new (often with comically catastrophic results) may be a case of Tim Taylor Technology.
 If something doesn't work, all it needs is More Power (beware of Explosive Overclocking)!

-- Cell surviving his own self-destruction and returning stronger than ever is a textbook example, as he gains an enhanced version of the his perfect form; the same one he had beaten out of him just prior.
+- Cell surviving his own self-destruction and returning stronger than ever is a textbook example, as he gains an enhanced version of his perfect form; the same one that Gohan had beaten out of him just prior.

 - A Growing Affection has a couple after the Rescue Naruto arc.

 - Shino loses his leg to the Three-Tails.
-If it replaced with a special colony of Aburame beetles that work just as well as his original leg and can be used like his other insects if he needs to.
-And that is before he teaches them to carry back up weapons and perform and extending kick.
+It is replaced with a special colony of Aburame beetles that work just as well as his original leg and can be used like his other insects if he needs to.
+And that is before he teaches them to carry back-up weapons and perform an extending kick.

 - Thanks to the Akatsuki's attempt to remove the Nine-Tails, the Fox ends up merging with Naruto instead.
 The result?
 Naruto is now has the abilities of his four tails cloak all the time, without the drawbacks.